catdad/hitime/README.md

 });
 ```

-Any timers that have ben registered will appear in the report, containing the following values:
+Any timers that have been registered will appear in the report, containing the following values:

 - `start`: the relative start time of the timer
 - `end`: the relative end time of the timer